Webkinz: History

+On October 23, 2020, Ganz launched Webkinz Next, a 3D reimagining of the original Webkinz.

+On October 14, 2025, Ganz announced the "early access", in-development launch of a browser version of Webkinz Classic, which contains converted Flash content for modern browsers.

 2020 data breach

 In April 2020, a hacker gained access to the login information of almost 23 million players, which was later leaked.
 As a response to this, Ganz later strengthened their encryption and required all Webkinz users to reset their passwords.